simpleanalytics/gatsby-plugin/README.md

 Privacy friendly analytics without cookies and needed consent.

-Install with `npm install gatsby-plugin-simple-analytics`.
+Install with `npm install gatsby-plugin-simple-analytics --save-dev`.

 ## What does it do